How To File A Case Under The Factories Act

 1. For fatal accidents, the factory must send notice in Form 18 within 12 hours

-2. For non-fatal accidents causing absence of 48 hours or more, notice in Form 18 must be sent within 24 hours
+2. For non-fatal accidents that cause an absence of 48 hours or more, the factory must send a notice in Form 18 within 24 hours.

-3. For dangerous occurrences like fire, explosion, collapse etc. not causing death/injury, notice in Form 18A must be sent within 12 hours
+3. For dangerous occurrences like fire, explosion, or collapse that do not cause death or injury, the factory must send a notice in Form 18A within 12 hours.

 Facebook